 Reflect on theories and new approaches that help innovators understand the inclusive innovation context and how to pursue efforts in this space.
 This theme includes sessions on integrative, design and systems thinking, complex project orchestration, disclosing new worlds, complexity theory and ethnography.

-Test and evolve new ideas through an action-oriented research project where innovators develop and prototype solutions.
-While innovators are exposed to different theories and methodologies in class, you will be expected to spend the majority of your time out in the real world, practically co-creating innovations with communities of interest.
+Test and evolve new ideas through researching and planning a new venture or process.
+While innovators are exposed to different theories and methodologies in class, you will be expected to spend the majority of your time out in the real world, exploring and testing innovations with communities of interest.
 The bulk of the learning happens outside the classroom.
 This is where the ultimate action and impact needs to take place.